Scope and Contents

-Pettit was strongly anti-slavery and had very positive views of Negroes.
-Some of these came from his religious convictions and others as a result of actual behavior of blacks during the War in incidents which he describes.
+Pettit was strongly anti-slavery and had very positive views of Blacks.
+Some of these came from his religious convictions and others as a result of actual behavior of Blacks during the War in incidents which he describes.

 He wrote about the coming 1864 election and the competition against Lincoln.
 He mentioned that Grant had been to Washington.
 He reported about the troops in the Army of the Potomac and rumors of war activities.
 For example, he mentions that the Southern rebels planned to blow up prisoners of war in Richmond if the city was to be taken.
 There is a description of an escape from a Confederate camp by a Northern officer.

 Pettit tells about meeting with a drunken soldier whom he helped to get food and housing; and who tried to save from being knocked in the head as was happening weekly in Washington.
 He went to concerts and commented on the performances.
 He particularly expressed his preference for Wisconsin performers.
 He described church services and decorations for Easter and Christmas.